lukasoppermann/html5sortable/README.md

 ```

 ### acceptFrom
 Use the `acceptFrom` option to restrict which sortable's items will be accepted by this sortable. `acceptFrom` accepts a space separated list of selectors or `false` to disabling accepting items.
-This is an alternative to [connectWith](#connectwith) and should not be used together.
+This is an alternative to the now **deprecated** [connectWith](#connectwith) and should not be used together.

 ``` javascript
 sortable('.sortable', {